Cleaning seeds has become easier and safer for the University of York, thanks to a second AirBench installation.

 Visit www.AirBench.com or www.york.ac.uk for more information.

-For this application the University of York use a mixture of AirBench FPK069084A and FP066784A models.
+For this application the University of York use a mixture of AirBench FPK069084L and FP066784L models.

-FN-A types provide a robust powder coated 2mm steel body, with EU4 grade main filters, designed for general dust use.
+FN-L types provide a robust powder coated 2mm steel body, with EU4 grade pre filters and H13 final filters, designed for fine or hazardous dusts.
 Filter access is via the hinged front cover, allowing the University to clean or change filters without removing their own equipment from the bench.